pfsense/docs/source/highavailability/configuring-high-availability.rst

 should be the CARP master for that VIP.
 The XMLRPC process will automatically add +100 to each skew when synchronizing the VIPs to the secondary node.
-We recommend setting the skew to 0 or 1 on the primary node CARP virtual IPs. pfSense will handle the rest.
+We recommend setting the skew to 0 or 1 on the primary node CARP virtual IPs. pfSense software will handle the rest.

 Setup a Dedicated Sync Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~